vivek1999patel/project_4/README.md

 ### MapBox Geocoding API:

 The Mapbox Geocoding API allows users to do forward geocoding operations.
 Forward Geocoding takes text in the form of an address or place and converts it to geographic coordinates (latitude/longitude).
-This Api allows us to auto-load the address when searching for listing in specific locations.
+This Api allows us to auto-load the address when inputing it into the street address while adding the new listing.

 <img src='https://i.imgur.com/ViIAAaW.png'>